mizchi/svg-brunch/README.md

 HTML support for brunch

 ## Usage
-Install the plugin via npm with `npm install --save sass-brunch` or update your `package.json`.
+Install the plugin via npm with `npm install --save html-brunch` or update your `package.json`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).